Note

 receive_horn_structure = GF.mesh_rotate(receive_horn_structure, rotation_vector1)

-receiving_antenna_surface_coords = GF.mesh_rotate(receiving_antenna_surface_coords, rotation_vector1)
+receiving_antenna_surface_coords = GF.mesh_rotate(

 Create Scattering Plate